jundalisay/spblist/content/en/material/principles/part-4/chapter-03.md

 Z Boson | moc3

-Convertible Bands explains the principles for the Convertible (Weak) Layer.
+Convertible Relationality explains how the Convertible Layer changes particles.
 In Physics, this is done by the Feynman diagrams.